ianquigley-sap/clouderp-ai-handson-2024/exercises/ex3/README.md

 ![image](ex3img9.png)

 A new browser tab should open with the generated application.
-Click on the **Go** button to display the items

 ![image](ex3img10.png)

 Select an item from the list and the object page should display with the details: